FamilyTreesNet/szewczyk/README.md

 Ignacy passed away early September 1973, just weeks before his grandson's wedding Sept.
 22, 1973.

 <img src="img/katarzyna-and-virginia.jpg">

-Katarzyna and her daughter Virginia at their Virginia Park Detroit home 1973 or 1974.
+Katarzyna and her daughter Virginia at their Detroit home on Virginia Park, 1973 or 1974.
 Katarzyna and Ignacy lived with their daughter Virginia and her husband Eugene [Macks](../macks) in a single level duplex.